wikimedia/mediawiki-extensions-TimedMediaHandler/resources/mwembed/lib/binPlayers/ogv.js/readme.md

 Building ogv.js is known to work on Mac OS X and Linux (tested Fedora 29 and Ubuntu 18.10 with Meson manually updated).

 1. You will need autoconf, automake, libtool, pkg-config, meson, ninja, and node (nodejs).
 These can be installed through Homebrew on Mac OS X, or through distribution-specific methods on Linux.
-For meson, you may need a newer version than your distro packages -- install it manually with `pip3`.
+For meson, you may need a newer version than your distro packages -- install it manually with `pip3` or from source.
-2. Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html); currently building with 1.38.27.
+2. Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html); currently building with 2.0.13.
 3. `git submodule update --init`
 4. Run `npm install` to install build utilities
 5. Run `make js` to configure and build the libraries and the C wrapper